resource11/rev_n_frontend/README.md

 * Integrate some jQuery and CSS animations

 ##User stories
-* The users in this scenario are individuals seeing to list a singlespeed bike for sale and favorite other bikes listed for sale.
+* The users in this scenario are individuals seeking to create a digital billboard revision (a rev).
 The features of this app will address the following user stories.
 * As a user, I can register an account.
 * As a user, I can log in.